Guitar Fundamentals Course 2

 In this chapter you will learn common ways to embellish open chords, dominant 7th and major 7ths versions of basic open chords.
 Also included is the basic concept of chord progressions in a key signature.
 You will get a lot of practice playing these chords and progressions along with beginner song examples.

 In this chapter you will learn the blues scale and common ways to use the major scale to play melodies.
 Also included is how to combine scales with chords.
-You will get a lot of practice playing these scales and chords along with beginner song examples.
+You will get great practice playing these guitar exercises along with the beginner song examples.

 In this chapter you will learn more about rhythm.
 Included is making riffs with power chords and scales, rhythmic anticipations, playing 3/4 time and playing in a triplet swing rhythm.
 You will get a lot of practice playing these rhythmic concepts along with beginner song examples.